darkobits/nr/README.md

 import nr from '@darkobits/nr';

 export default nr(({ command, task, script }) => {
+  // Type-safe creation of commands, tasks, and scripts.
 });
 ```

-`nr` also supports TypeScript configuration files.
-Name your configuration file `nr.config.ts` and use
-the helper for a fully type-safe experience.

 # Use

-Once you have created an `nr.config.js` file in your project and registered commands, tasks, and
+Once you have created an `nr.config.(ts|js)` file in your project and registered commands, tasks, and
 scripts, you may invoke a registered script using the `nr` CLI:

 ```